Sungai Asap, the Bakun Dam Resettlement: Borneo People on the Verge of Extinction

 In the longhouse resettlement of Sungai Asap

-Alex was immediately very welcoming to us, we had the occasion to stay in his house for 3 days and experience a bit of life in a longhouse in a resettlement area, a good chance to experience community-based tourism in a DIY fashion.
+Alex was very welcoming to us from the start.
+We had the occasion to stay in his house for 3 days and experience a bit of life in a longhouse in a resettlement area, a good chance to experience community-based tourism in a DIY fashion.

-We met his sister, who’s taking care of the land of the whole family, thus, having 4 times more than the three hectares she’s entitled to, she can make a little profit.
+We met his sister, who’s managing the family’s land; thus, with 4 times the 3 hectares she’s entitled to, she can make a little profit.

-She grows fruit (rambutan, coconut, banana) but the main income sadly comes from the usual oil palm.
-She also makes a very good Tuah, a local liquor made out of different stuff, usually palm or rice, and sells it in the local market.
+She grows fruit (rambutan, coconut, banana), but the main source of income sadly comes from oil palm.
+She also makes a very good Tuah, a local liquor made from various ingredients, usually palm or rice, and sells it in the local market.

-Our days in Sungai Asap were very pleasant but somehow sad, what shined through the eyes of the people, especially but not only the oldest, were sunken by a feeling of loss, and resignation to wait for the end in a place where they do not belong.
+Our days in Sungai Asap were very pleasant but somehow sad.
+What shone through the eyes of the people, especially, but not only, the oldest, was a sunken feeling of loss and resignation to wait for the end in a place where they do not belong.

-We interviewed Alex and that’s what he told us:
+We interviewed Alex, and this is what he told us:

 Interview with Alex

-The Bakun Dam and Borneo people’s lives in the Sungai Asap resettlement
+The Bakun Dam and the Borneo people’s lives in the Sungai Asap resettlement

 Alex, when were you relocated here?
 How many of you and to which ethnic group do you belong?

-In 1999, we were four brothers and two sisters, and my parents that are now gone.
+In 1999, we were four brothers and two sisters, and our parents are now gone.
 We’re Kayan.

 How many people live here in total?

-There are 15 longhouses, I think that the population in the whole Sungai Asap is around 10,000.
+There are 15 longhouses.
+I think the population of Sungai Asap is around 10,000.

 What was promised and what was given to these people?